bytebase/relay/README.md

 The prefix for the GitHub ref.
 GitHub Webhook iteself doesn't allow to specify a particular branch or branch filter.
 You can use `--github-ref-prefix` to only observe the events from the interested branch(es).

+## Gerrit

+### Flags

+Currently we only support monitor one branch in one repository.

+#### `--gerrit-repository`

+Target repository.
+Will ignore the webhook message if the repository mismatched.

+#### `gerrit-branch`

+Target branch in the repository.
+Will ignore the webhook message if the branch mismatched.

 # Supported Sinkers

 ## Lark